 One of the most charming customs associated with Our Lady of Pilar involves brightly colored ribbons.
 In years past, people would ask to have a manta of the Virgin (one of the vestments that cover the pillar) brought to them when they were sick or dying.
 The requests became too numerous to accommodate, and so the church began to offer ribbons that are about 15 inches in length, the height of the statue on top of the pillar.

 Offered in a rainbow of colors, each ribbon is stamped with these words in Spanish: “The measurement of Our Lady of the Pillar.”
-While there is no charge for the ribbons, a donation of one Euro (about $1.40) is requested.
+While there is no charge for the ribbons, a small donation is requested.

 The brightly colored ribbons that pilgrims receive at the shrine can be seen throughout the Aragon region, adorning taxi cabs, bicycles, and other vehicles as a sign of protection and blessing.